 Flagrant nonsupport can carry a sentence of 1 to 6 years in prison.

 If the parent has a valid excuse for not paying child support, such as job loss or illness, the court is less likely to sentence them to jail.

 It is important to note that jail is not the only consequence for failing to pay child support in Tennessee.
 The court may also order the noncustodial parent's wages to be garnished, their driver's license to be suspended, and their passport to be denied.

 Work with Mitchell E. Shannon, Attorney at Law

 The help you need with your custody case is just a phone call away.
-Our child support attorney in Murfreesboro is honest and straightforward, always happy to maintain open communication with our clients.
+Our family law attorney in Murfreesboro is honest and straightforward, always happy to maintain open communication with our clients.
 We take the time to get to know you so that we can provide personalized representation that has been tailored to your unique situation.
-Our Murfreesboro child support lawyer is eager to help you find a favorable solution.
+Our child support lawyer in Murfreesboro is eager to help you find a favorable solution.